b1ndark/project5/README.md

     ![image](assets/readme/features/pages/delete_account.webp "Delete account page")

+  - If User decides to Cancel, the user will be taken back to the profile.
-  - If the User does decide to delete the account and confirms, will be automatically redirected to the Home page and a notification will be displayed to confirm that the account was succefully deleted.
+  - If the User does decide to delete the account and confirms, will be automatically redirected to the Home page and a notification will be displayed confirming that the account was successfully deleted.

     ![image](assets/readme/features/notifications_confirmations/delete_account_notification.webp "Delete account notification")

 - #### Products Page

   - The Users once in the products page will be able to start shopping for the latest Tech.
+  - A list of products is displayed.
-  - The products are presented with the brand, model, image of the product, main features, rating and price
+  - The products are presented with the brand, model, image of the product, main features, rating, price and add to basket button.
-  - The User will be able to click on the product to see the detailed product or add it to the basket
+  - The User will be able to click on the product to see the detailed product or add it to the basket.
   - The Users will be able to sort the products by price, rating and name.
-  - The products page is paginated by 25
+  - The products page is paginated by 25.

     ![image](assets/readme/features/pages/products.webp "Products page")